 Tutors complete reports on the students they have taught.
-Most reports, except for certain centrally organised classes, are available online at the end of each term through the central Teaching Management System (TMS; introduced in Michaelmas 2021 as a replacement for its predecessor OxCORT).
+Most reports, except for certain centrally organised classes, are available online at the end of each term through the central Teaching Management System (TMS).
 Your College Tutors will normally offer you the opportunity to meet to discuss your reports at the end of each term.
 Students are encouraged to offer feedback on teaching organised through College.
 Feedback can also be given, in confidence, via the JCR Academic Affairs Rep, or direct to the Senior Tutor.